jyxo/php/README.md

 Original library authors
 ------------------------

-Many developers have contributed to the Library throughout the years.
+Many developers have contributed to the library throughout the years.
 Here are those who were daring enough to put their names into docblocks… or those whose names were put there by others :)